 Fancy a cuppa?
 There’s no shortage of afternoon tea in London to choose from.

 The great British afternoon tea tradition is living large here in the capital.
-So whether you fancy sipping from fine china or would rather have your cake (and eat it) in themed splendour, we’ve found 11 wonderful afternoon teas to ‘jam’ into your diary.
+So whether you fancy sipping from fine china or would rather have your cake (and eat it) in themed splendour, we’ve found 14 lovely afternoon teas in London to ‘jam’ into your diary.
 Your afternoons have never been sweeter…

 1. Botanical Afternoon Tea at Lanes of London

 Spring has sprung, the kettle is on, and it’s the perfect time to pop down to Lanes of London to enjoy their lovely botanical afternoon tea.
 They’re serving up a springtime selection of sandwiches such as the fennel cured smoked salmon and beetroot cream cheese and a chervil infused twist on the classic egg mayo.
 The sweet treats served in flowerpots and chocolate teacups are full of whimsy but the real winner here are the warm earl grey scones, served with clotted cream (of course) and an orange and kafir lime jam that you’ll never forget.
 And this is coming from a die-hard strawberry jam kinda gal.
 Priced at £22.50 per person – which is excellent value for such a fab afternoon tea treat – with the option to upgrade to unlimited bubbles for just £10 extra.
 You can’t go wrong.

 You’ll find it at 140 Park Lane, London, W1K 7AA and you can book online here.

 2. Jasmine Indian Afternoon Tea at Taj 51 Buckingham Gate (Westminster)